partcoffee/uni/_case/projects.md

 From this I learned how this company values its craft, and how quality should be associated with their name.
 I learned how to navigate and use Wordpress effectively, and how to move Wordpress sites from one domain & server to another.

-The website should be <a href="http://134.90.150.116/~svenn/" target="_blank">live</a>, but we are in the process of moving it, so the link might return a 404 error
+The website should be <a href="http://134.90.150.116/~svenn/" target="_blank">live on a temporary development server</a>, but we are in the process of moving it, so the link might return a 404 error – feel free to contact me if you can't open the link.

 <div class="div"></div>